eclajambe/ab-framework/README.md

 * **Current** (.current) - Use this class to indicate the segment the user is currently viewing.
 * **Completed** (.completed) - Use this class to indicate any segemnts that users have already completed.

-As the user progresses throughout the test, classes should be added/removed dynamically, as necessary.
+Classes should be added/removed dynamically, as users progress through the test.

 ## Question Input